 This means you might see older versions of Google Analytics and other software.

 This one post (about postcards?!) received only 17 comments and basically no social shares:

-But instead, I learned a lesson.
-Maybe my audience gets bored by stuff about postcards.
+Instead, we learned a lesson.
+Maybe our audience gets bored with stuff about postcards.

-So, maybe I need to change my game a little bit.
+So, maybe we need to change the game up a little bit.

-I changed my game, and I really homed in on the topics and style my audience wanted.
+We focused on the topics and styles our audience wanted.
 As it turns out, a post like this got hundreds of comments: